List of rail accidents (1960–1969): 1962

-January 8 – Netherlands – The Harmelen train disaster, the deadliest railway accident in the history of The Netherlands occurred after the Utrecht–Rotterdam express train driver misses a warning signal in fog and passed a red signal to collide nearly head-on with another passenger train from Rotterdam to Amsterdam.
-Ninety-one people (including both drivers) died on the scene, 54 were injured of whom two died while in hospital.
+January 8 – Netherlands – The Harmelen train disaster, the deadliest railway accident in the history of The Netherlands occurred after the Utrecht–Rotterdam express train driver missed a warning signal in fog and passed a red signal to collide nearly head-on with another passenger train from Rotterdam to Amsterdam.
+Ninety-one people (including both drivers) died on the scene, 54 were injured of whom two died in hospital.